Getting Your ZZZs: The Brain, Sleep and Yoga

 Reclined Butterfly Pose (Supta Baddha Konasana)

 Lie flat on your back in the center of your bed with your knees bent and feet flat.
 Position a bed pillow on either side of your legs.
-On exhale, open your knees out to the sides while bringing the soles of the feet together.
+Bring the soles of the feet together, allowing your knees open wide.
 Adjust the pillows to support your knees so you can relax the inner thighs.
 Rest your arms by your sides or bend your elbows so the backs of your hands rest by your head.
 Breathe here for several minutes allowing your body to relax a bit more with each exhale.

 To come out of the pose, bring your hands to the outside of each knee and gently guide the knees back together.
 Rest here for 3-4 breaths before continuing on to the next pose.